earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 Requirements:
 - Azure VM based on Windows Server 2019
-- Install AD role
+- Install Active Directory Domain Services role
 - Installing AD role will automatically install DNS Service

 # What is a domain controller?
-- Domain controller is a server on the network that centrally manages access for users, PCs and servers on the network.
+- Domain controller is a server on the network that centrally manages access for users, PCs, and servers on the network.
 - It does this using AD.
 Active Directory is a database that organises your company's users and computers.
 - DC also processes requests for authentication from users within a computer domain.
 - Domain controllers are most commonly used in Windows Active Directory (AD) domains but are also used with other types of identity management systems.